Saravana1902/Cryptography_Cia_Codes/README.md

 # Cryptography Algorithms Collection

 This repository contains 13 cryptography algorithms implemented in C++, explaining substitution and transposition cipher techniques.
 These algorithms provide a basic understanding of cryptography and help learners understand how ciphers work.
+Also in addition to ciphers, a N-gram Generator has been added to understand what is a Ngram and how it is useful

 ---